grafana/agent/docs/sources/flow/reference/components/loki.process.md

 Because of how River treats backslashes in double-quoted strings, note that all backslashes in a regex expression must be escaped like `"\\w*"`.

-Let's see the how this works with the following log line and stage.
-Since `source` is ommitted, the replacement happens on the log line itself.
+Let's see how this works with the following log line and stage.
+Since `source` is omitted, the replacement occurs  on the log line itself.

 ```
 2023-01-01T01:00:00.000000001Z stderr P i'm a log message who has sensitive information with password xyz!